 For anyone on a gluten-free diet, there is one thing to know: the sauce that the chicken is typically cooked with has soy sauce in it.
 So, while placing your order, tell the waiter in Spanish that you have a severe allergy to salsa soya and harina (flour), and can they make your chicken without the sauce (sin la salsa que contiene la salsa soya)?

-Our tip: We recommend learning Spanish in order to be able to navigate conversations about allergies and ingredients.
+We recommend learning Spanish in order to be able to navigate conversations about allergies and ingredients.
 See our tips for learning a new language for travel.

 The server was very attentive to my needs when I went to Pollo Luis twice, and I had the quarter chicken with sides of rice and tostones, both times.